 How can I get the most out of Chapel?

-For more information on requirements, procedures, etc. please stop by the Spiritual Development Office in the Ornelas Spiritual Life Center or contact us at 903.923.2173.
+For more information on requirements, procedures, etc. please stop by the Spiritual Life Office in the Rogers Spiritual Life Center or contact us at 903.923.2173.

 - Chapel Credit Policy